Univ-Wyo-Education/S20-2150/syllabus.md

 ## Required texts

 Textbook: The Essentials of Computer Organization and Architecture, 5th edition, Linda Null & Julia Lobur.
+(3rd and 4th edition will work - you do not need the scratch off code in the book so a used book is fine)

 ## Required